How to Relist on Shopify to Increase Product Visibility

 Key takeaways

-Pro tip: If you want to refresh your Shopify listings without losing your URLs, backlinks, or SEO rankings, use Crosslist’s update listing feature instead of a full relist.
-Updating lets you change descriptions, photos, prices, and tags on the existing listing, without deleting it and creating a new one.
-Your product URL stays the same, your Google rankings stay intact, and your customers don’t hit a 404 page.
+• Pro tip: If you want to refresh your Shopify listings without losing your URLs, backlinks, or SEO rankings, use Crosslist’s update listing feature instead of a full relist.

 Relisting essentially means you’re replacing an old product listing with a newer, more updated one.
 You’ll be swapping out the old listing with a new listing for the same product.

-Delisting (i.e. removing the existing product listing) and relisting it with a newer listing is a common practice carried out by sellers on online marketplaces such as eBay, Etsy, and Mercari.
+Delisting (i.e. removing the existing product listing) and relisting it with a newer listing is a common practice carried out by sellers on online marketplaces.

-It helps sellers boost their listings, bringing it to the top of search results.
+It helps sellers boost their listings, bringing them to the top of search results.

 But, as we know, Shopify is not your typical online marketplace.
 It doesn’t have a common website where you can go and search for the products you want.